Grief has power. But so does love. Even more so. –Unknown

 5. Don’t ask, deliver.

-Bring over dinner, send the flowers, bake the cookies.
+Bring over dinner, send the flowers, bake the cookies, or deliver the care package.
 You don’t need to ask permission, just love freely and trust the instincts that tell you to pick up an extra pizza or spring for the “good” candy at the store.

 Loss is part of the human experience, but our relationships and learning to love those closet to us are also a vital part of life’s journey.
 So when grief and loss finds someone you love, remember—Be there.
 Be present.
 Don’t ask, deliver.
 Love.